Acacians

-The Acacians (/əˈkeɪʃən/), also known as the Homoians or Homoeans (/hɒˈmiːən/), were an Arian sect which played a major role in the Christianization of the Goths in the Danubian provinces of the Roman Empire.
+The Acacians (/əˈkeɪʃən/), or perhaps better described as the Homoians (from gr. hómoios) or Homoeans (/hɒˈmiːən/), were a non-Nicene branch of Christianity that dominated the church during much of the fourth-century Arian Controversy.
+They declared that the Son was similar to God the Father, without reference to substance (essence).
+Homoians played a major role in the Christianization of the Goths in the Danubian provinces of the Roman Empire.